 The United States leads the world in chemistry research, publishing more technical articles on the subject than any other single nation.
 When chemistry researchers worldwide cite publications in their field, roughly half the papers they footnote are the work of American chemists (or of foreign chemists working here).
 One reason for this dominance is the multiple funding sources that finance chemical research in the United States, including industry, federal, and state agencies, foundations, and universities.
 The research community here also is very open to collaborating with other scientists, technicians, and engineers across disciplines and across international borders.
 The U.S. scientific culture encourages investigators to do independent work early in their careers and creates few barriers to mobility between academic institutions.

 Many chemists and chemical technicians work in postsecondary institutions, where they teach and do research.
 Others work in industry and government.
-Very few chemists and chemical technicians, less than 1 percent, are self-employed as consultants or entrepreneurs.
+Very few chemists and chemical technicians are self-employed as consultants or entrepreneurs.

 - Agricultural Scientists

 - Biomass Plant Technicians

 - Drug Developers